jimtyhurst/annotated_bibliography/transit-notes.md

 [BRT](https://www.itdp.org/library/standards-and-guides/the-bus-rapid-transit-standard/what-is-brt/)<a name="brt-def"></a> : Bus Rapid Transit.

 "[headway](https://www.transitwiki.org/TransitWiki/index.php/Headway)"<a name="headway-def"></a> is the amount of time between transit vehicle arrivals at a stop.
-Headways have a significant impact on how desirable a transit service is because they effect:
+Headways have a significant impact on how desirable a transit service is, because they effect:

 * The time penalty for missing a train or bus
 * The amount of planning and preparation needed to use transit and stay on schedule